aces/Loris/modules/issue_tracker/test/issue_tracker_test_plan.md

 5. Submit just a visit label - this should give an error message.
 6. Check that all values are propagated and saved correctly.
 7. Check that watching logging is working - turn it off and on for your current user, and for other watchers on the issue
-8. Check uploading new attachment to existing issue.
+8. Check that an attachment can be adding to an existing issue.

 Permissions [Automation Testing]
 1. Remove access all profile permission.